March 26, 2021

 The typical student loan repayment period is 10 years.
 It may be longer for private loans or if you select an alternative repayment plan for your federal student loans.
 However, the longer you take to pay off your loans, the more interest you’ll pay over time.
 Choose the shortest term you can comfortably afford.
 Trimming years off your payment schedule means you’ll have to pay more each month, but the interest savings can be worth it.

-5. Refinance your student loans.
+5. Refinance your student loans for potentially lower loan interest.

 Once you enter the repayment phase, you might be able to refinance your student loans and receive a lower interest rate than the one initially assigned to each loan.
 A refinance can pay off multiple student loans with one new loan at a lower interest rate, with new repayment terms.
 If your goal is to save the most money as possible, consider refinancing your loans at a lower interest rate and commit to the shortest repayment term.